 He is best remembered as the gentle giant ('John Coffey') in the Tom Hanks drama, "The Green Mile".
 But he was also featured in such movies as "Armageddon", "The Whole Nine Yards", "Daredevil", "The Scorpion King", "Planet of the Apes", and appeared on a host of TV shows, including a co-starring role in the 2012 series "The Finder".

-crypt is on a west-facing wall, two spaces up from the bottom, right in
+brown marble crypt two spaces up from the bottom, right in

-the middleof the wall, and just to the right of a large statue titled "Beloved Mother".
+the middle of the wall, and just past (south of) of a large statue titled "Beloved Mother".

 Looking for something in particular?
 Search the Seeing-Stars website!

 [Note: Double-underlined GREEN links are advertisements from IntelliTXT.]

 Click Here to Return to the Main Menu